Peel (Western Australia): Economy

 The economy of the Peel region is dominated by mining and mineral processing; the area has large reserves of bauxite, some gold and mineral sands, and an aluminium refinery.
 Other important economic sectors include agriculture and a substantial equine industry.

 Name controversy

 The region is named after Thomas Peel, a British settler in Australia who was involved in the Pinjarra massacre of Aboriginal Binjareb people.
-On 2017, a campaign to change the name of the region was launched.
+In 2017, a campaign to change the name of the region was launched.
 It received the backing of MP for Murray-Wellington Robyn Clarke.
-The campaign was rejected by the premier of Western Australia Mark McGowan in 25 October 2017.
+The campaign was rejected by the premier of Western Australia Mark McGowan on 25 October 2017.